dart-archive/www.dartlang.org/src/site/articles/native-extensions-for-standalone-dart-vm/index.markdown

 Dart_ExitScope();

 // str is invalid and the string in the heap can be garbage collected
-{% endpretty_code %}
+{% endhighlight %}

 If the native function does not create a local scope, then most Dart Embedding API calls will leak handles, using up resources (and keeping Dart objects alive) until Dart_ExitScope() is called on the enclosing scope at some unknown future time.
 If the extension wants to keep a pointer to a Dart object for a long time, it should use a _persistent handle_ (see Dart_NewPersistentHandle() and Dart_NewWeakPersistentHandle()), which remains valid after a local scope ends.

 Calls into the Dart Embedding API might return errors in their Dart_Handle return values.
 These errors, which might be exceptions, should be passed up to the caller of the function as the return value.

 Most of the functions in a native extension&mdash;the functions of type Dart_NativeFunction&mdash;have no return value and must pass the error up to the proper handler in another way.
 They call Dart_PropagateError to pass errors and control flow to where the error should be handled.
 The sample uses a helper function, called HandleError(), to make this convenient.
 A call to Dart_PropagateError() never returns.
-It’s assumed to take care of ending the local handle scope, so the function doesn't need to call Dart_ExitScope() on a path that calls Dart_PropagateError().
+It's assumed to take care of ending the local handle scope, so the function doesn't need to call Dart_ExitScope() on a path that calls Dart_PropagateError().

 ###The native code: sample_extension.cc

-Now we’ll show the native code for the sample extension, starting with the initialization function, then the native function implementations, and ending with the name resolution function.
+Now we'll show the native code for the sample extension, starting with the initialization function, then the native function implementations, and ending with the name resolution function.
 The two native functions implementing the asynchronous extension are shown later.

-{% pretty_code c 0 %}
+{% highlight cpp %}
 #include "dart_api.h"
 // Forward declaration of ResolveName function.
 Dart_NativeFunction ResolveName(Dart_Handle name, int argc);